taofit/taofit/README.md

 🚀 Exploring: Diving deeper into the React Native ecosystem as I work on personal projects, always refining my approach to modern mobile development.

-🌱 work: Thrilled to join and contribute to collaborative teams in a challenging new work environment.
+🌱 work: Thrilled to join and contribute to collaborative teams in a challenging work environment.

 🧠 Expertise: Ask me anything about large-scale TypeScript/JS/PHP systems, Go (Golang), or database design (SQL).
 I also welcome a chat about the benefits of meditation.